 1.2 Project Naming

 In the next window, shown in Figure 2, the Model Name must be entered.

-Optionally, the destination folder (Model Folder) can be changed as well as the Scenario Name and a Scenario Description added.
+Optionally, the destination folder (Model Folder) can be changed as well as the Scenario Name, and a Scenario Description can be added.

 MiningMath does not recognize CSV's using semicolon as a decimal separator.

 Control Panel > Clock, Language, and Region > Region > Change date, time, or number formats > Additional Settings then change the List Separator to the comma sign ( , ).
 Press OK and OK.

 Finally, you will need to change the separator on the CSV.
 On Excel, you will need to open it, convert text to columns, and then save it again.